Construction Engineering and Management Certificate

 Elective CEM Courses (select 3):

-Credits earned in the program with a BCN prefix and up to 3 courses with a CCE or CGN prefix with a grade of “B” or better are fully transferable towards the Master of Science in Construction Management.
+Credits with a BCN prefix and up to three courses with a CCE or CGN prefix with a grade of “B” or better are fully transferable towards the Master of Science in Construction Management.